ArthurPicouleau/IoT_Project/README.md

-# IoT_Project : Janne Uutela Dimitrios Primpas Arthur Picouleau
+# IoT_Project : Janne Uutela, Dimitrios Primpas and Arthur Picouleau

 We started with the idea of developing an application for a weather station.
 We therefore looked for a card with temperature, pressure and luminosity sensors.